 a) Set up the signal generator for a 50 ohm load, with a square pulse with a 50% duty cycle with an amplitude of 500 mV.
 Be sure the signal goes from 0 to 500 mV (check the low value of the signal and the offset).
-The oscilloscope should show a signal approximately twice as large as the signal generator claims to be generating.

 b) Determine an appropriate signal frequency so the Butterworth filter will only allow the DC signal to pass and effectively filters out all higher harmonics.
 Note that this will be a frequency significantly higher than the cutoff frequency.
-Be sure the switch for the orange box is set to provide a 50 ohm load (this is usually 'up').

-c) Use the oscilloscope to plot the sync signal and the output of the orange filter (this should be measuring the voltage across the 50 ohm load in the orange box).
+c) Use the oscilloscope to plot the sync signal on channel 1 and the output of the orange filter on channel 2.
 Also use the sync channel for triggering.
 Note that as we vary the duty cycle of the output signal the duty cycle of the sync channel also changes.
-Measure the (approximately DC) amplitude of the output signal.
+Measure the amplitude of the output signal.